microsoft/semantic-kernel/docs/PROMPT_TEMPLATE_LANGUAGE.md

 ## Semantic function example

-Here's a very simple example of a semantic function defined with a prompt template, using the syntax described.
+Semantic Function is a function expressed (written) in natural language in a text file (i.E.: "skprompt.txt") using SK's Prompt Template language.
+Following is a  simple example of a semantic function defined with a prompt template, using the syntax described.

 `== File: skprompt.txt ==`